Why a Foreign LLC Does Not Protect Florida Residents

 Florida courts have consistently held that an LLC membership interest is intangible personal property located where the owner resides.
 When a creditor obtains a judgment against a Florida resident and seeks to collect against that person’s LLC interest, the creditor files in Florida.
 The Florida court applies Florida law—not the law of Wyoming, Nevis, or wherever the LLC was organized.

 The case that established this principle for foreign LLCs involved a Nevis-organized LLC.
 In Wells Fargo Bank v.
 Barber (M.D.
 Fla.
 2015), a creditor holding a $62.5 million deficiency judgment sought to foreclose on the debtor’s interest in a single-member Nevis LLC.
-The debtor argued that the Nevis LLC Ordinance governed and that Nevis law limited the creditor to a charging order.
+The debtor argued that Nevis law governed and limited the creditor to a charging order.
 The court rejected that argument, holding that the membership interest was intangible personal property located in Florida because the owner resided in Florida.

 The court then applied Florida’s creditor remedies under § 608.433(6) and permitted foreclosure of the single-member LLC interest.
 The debtor lost the LLC and its assets despite having organized the entity in a jurisdiction with stronger statutory protections.
 The Nevis LLC Ordinance’s charging order exclusivity, bond requirements, and short statute of limitations were irrelevant because the Florida court never needed to apply Nevis law.